icpc/ccs-specs/Contest_Archive_Format.md

 ### Contest files

-The organization directories contain all binary files related to a single organization in it's parent JSON file.
+The contest directory contain all binary files related to a single contest in it's parent JSON file.

-The following files could be in the organization directories:
+The following files could be in the contest directory:

 | Basename | Specifier          | Mime type   | File extension | Description |
 | :------- | :----------------- | :---------- | :------------- | :---------- |